sylvainbx/rust-book-fr/FRENCH/src/ch13-02-iterators.md

 <span class="caption">Listing 13-14: Using an iterator in a `for` loop</span>
 -->

-<span class="caption">Listing 13-14: Utilisation d'un itérateur dans une boucle
+<span class="caption">Encart 13-14 : utilisation d'un itérateur dans une boucle
 `for`</span>

 <!--